textext/textext/Readme-Windows.md

 ### Tex Text Extension

 The installation of *Tex Text for Inkscape* is straightforward.
-Simply use the installer `textext-0.5.exe` and follow the instructions (basically, click *Next*, *Install* and *Done*, since you usually won't even have to change the installation directory).
+Simply use the installer `textext-0.5.2.exe` and follow the instructions (basically, click *Next*, *Install* and *Done*, since you usually won't even have to change the installation directory).

 ### PyGTK

-After that, go to the `Additional Software` folder and install `pygtk-all-in-one-2.24.2.win32-py2.6.msi`.
-It will find the Python-Installation that comes embedded in Inkscape, because the *Tex Text*-Installer registered it with the Windows Registry for you.
+After that, download and install `pygtk-all-in-one-2.24.2.win32-py2.6.msi`.
+You find this file under http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/2.24/.
+The installer will find the Python-Installation that comes embedded in Inkscape, because the *Tex Text*-Installer registered it with the Windows Registry for you.

 On the second page, which lets you choose which parts to install, make sure you activate the item *PyGTKSourceView2 2.10.1* in order to enable the nicest GUI for *Tex Text*.
 You're not required to install it, but *Tex Text* won't look as nice as it could.